gaehlerm/SoftwareEngineering/README.md

 ### Data Class

 We have already briefly mentioned the data class before.
 It has no member functions, and therefore, all variables are public.
 It wouldn't make sense to have private variables if there are no functions because the variables wouldn't be accessible at all.
 The data class has no functionality by itself, but it is great for storing data.
 As mentioned in the previous section, it's like a toolbox, and the variables are the tools inside.
-If a data class has too many variables (ideally no more than around eight), it is advisable to split up the data class into sub-classes.
+If a data class has more than about eight variables, it is advisable to split up the data class into sub-classes.
 This enhances the general overview in the toolbox.

 ```py
 from dataclasses import dataclass